-- 6. To retain and compensate the necessary staff for Home, the Liquidator accordingly developed and requested approval for base compensation as well as three integrated incentive plans for 2004: a Retention Incentive Plan for non-exempt full time employees, an Annual Incentive Plan for exempt full time employees including executives, and a Collection Incentive Plan for executives.
+6. To retain and compensate the necessary staff for Home, the Liquidator accordingly developed and requested approval for base compensation as well as three integrated incentive plans for 2004: a Retention Incentive Plan for non-exempt full time employees, an Annual Incentive Plan for exempt full time employees including executives, and a Collection Incentive Plan for executives.
 The Court approved the compensation plans for 2004 by order issued April 21, 2004 and the similar 2005 compensation plans by order dated March 4, 2005.
-Bengelsdorf Aff. ¶ 6. - 7.
-In 2006, after consulting with E & Y, the Liquidator proposed to eliminate the Retention Incentive Plan and continue the Annual Plan and Collection Incentive Plan on essentially the same terms as in 2005.
+Bengelsdorf Aff. ¶ 6.

+7. In 2006, after consulting with E & Y, the Liquidator proposed to eliminate the Retention Incentive Plan and continue the Annual Plan and Collection Incentive Plan on essentially the same terms as in 2005.
 The Court approved this proposal (and the 2006 compensation plans) by order dated February 8, 2006.
-Bengelsdorf Aff. ¶ 7. - 8.
-A version of the Annual Plan has been approved each year of the liquidation though, over time, the number of employees eligible to participate has been reduced from 78 (in 2004) to 8 (in 2015).
+Bengelsdorf Aff. ¶ 7.

+8. A version of the Annual Plan has been approved each year of the liquidation though, over time, the number of employees eligible to participate has been reduced from 78 (in 2004) to 7 (in 2016).
 This plan is designed to provide additional cash compensation based on the overall performance of Home's liquidation and the individual employee during the annual plan cycle.
 With each reduction in the number of participants, a portion of the amounts otherwise payable as incentive payments was used to increase base salaries with the remainder applied toward the annual 401(k) safe harbor contribution.
 These changes (which were not intended to decrease total expenses) were based on the conclusion that, in the prevailing circumstances, the nature of these positions was such that the affected employees had less ability to directly affect operating results.
 Compensation based solely on annual salary was therefore deemed most appropriate for those employees.
-Bengelsdorf Aff. ¶ 8.
+Bengelsdorf Aff. $\P$ 8.

-- 9. The Collection Incentive Plan was designed to provide focused incentives for the collection of assets, determination of claims and management of the liquidation in an efficient manner.
+9. The Collection Incentive Plan was designed to provide focused incentives for the collection of assets, determination of claims and management of the liquidation in an efficient manner.
 Awards under this plan were based on the accomplishment of annual corporate targets but also varied, at the discretion of the Liquidator, based on achievement of individual performance goals.
 The objective of the Collection Incentive Plan, through deferred compensation, was to retain senior and experienced executives as long as deemed necessary by the Liquidator.
-For the reasons described below, the Liquidator does not propose to continue the Collection Incentive Plan in 2016.
-Bengelsdorf Aff. ¶ 9. - 10.
-As described in the Liquidator's previous reports, pursuant to Internal Revenue Service rules Home adopted a safe harbor 401(k) plan effective January 1, 2005, so that all employees who wished to do so were able to contribute the maximum amount.
+The Collection Incentive Plan was not continued beyond 2015.
+Bengelsdorf Aff. ¶ 9.

+10. As described in the Liquidator's previous reports, pursuant to Internal Revenue Service rules Home adopted a safe harbor 401(k) plan effective January 1, 2005, so that all employees who wished to do so were able to contribute the maximum amount.
 Employers with such plans must make an annual contribution to employees' 401(k) accounts.
-For 2015, as in prior years, Home contributed an amount equal to 4% of the employee's earnings up to the individual employee earnings cap set by the IRS.
-Bengelsdorf Aff. ¶ 10. - 11.
-The Proposed 2016 Compensation Plan for Liquidation Staff.
+For 2016, as in prior years, Home contributed an amount equal to 4% of the employee's earnings up to the individual employee earnings cap set by the IRS.
+Bengelsdorf Aff. ¶ 10.

+11. The Proposed 2017 Compensation Plan for Liquidation Staff.
 The Liquidator seeks to continue to provide compensation consistent with best practices respecting compensation in insurance company liquidations.
-Accordingly, the Liquidator proposes to continue the Annual Plan in 2016 at a total anticipated cost of \$912,950.2 Seven employees will be eligible for the Annual Plan in 2016, one fewer than in 2015.
-The Liquidator proposes to continue the 401(k) safe harbor plan with a contribution rate equal to the 4% rate used in prior years and approved by the Court most recently on January 6, 2015.
-The Liquidator has concluded, however, that the need for an incentive program focusing on the collection of assets and determination of claims is diminished considering that a substantial portion of anticipated reinsurance collections have been collected while 17,271 proofs of claim (out of 20,709) have been resolved.
-Accordingly, the Liquidator does not propose to continue the Collection Incentive Plan in 2016.3 Bengelsdorf Aff. ¶ 11.
+Accordingly, the Liquidator proposes to continue the Annual Plan in 2017 at a total anticipated cost of 912,950.
+Seven employees will be eligible for the Annual Plan in 2017, the same number as in 2016.
+The Liquidator proposes to continue the 401(k) safe harbor plan with a contribution rate equal to the 4% rate used in prior years and approved by the Court most recently on January 4, 2016.
+Bengelsdorf Aff. ¶ 11.